 A change management plan lays out a framework for making changes to the project.
 Project managers tend to want to avoid changes to the project, but they sometimes are unavoidable.
 The change management plan provides protocols and processes for making changes.
 It is critical for accountability and transparency that project sponsors, project managers, and project team members follow the change management plan.

-10 Things to Include in a Project Plan
+10 Critical Steps to Include in a Project Plan

 A project plan is the culmination of meticulous planning by a project manager.
 It is the master document that guides how a project will run, and according to the Project Management Institute, it is “a formal, approved document used to guide both project execution and project control.”
 It is the plan of plans because documented within it are the project manager’s intentions for each key facet of the project.